DS4SD/docling/README.md

 # Docling

-Dockling bundles PDF document conversion to JSON and Markdown in an easy, self-contained package.
+Docling bundles PDF document conversion to JSON and Markdown in an easy, self-contained package.

 ## Features
 * ⚡ Converts any PDF document to JSON or Markdown format, stable and lightning fast